treyturley/FSEJobFinder/README.md

 # Project Info
 Welcome to FSE Job Finder.
 This project started as a simple C# console app that would pull job and airplane data from the FSEconomy API.
-The project stayed like this until I started exploring full stack development.
 Now an ASP.NET Web API called [FSEDataFeedAPI](https://github.com/treyturley/FSEJobFinder/tree/dev/FSEJobFinder/FSEDataFeedAPI) has been added along with a small [React frontend](https://github.com/treyturley/fsejobfinder-react) which makes it easy to quickly check for available jobs.

 The app is currently hosted at https://treyturley.com/fse-job-finder